geocam/geocamResponderMaps/README.rst

-  sudo apt-get install python-virtualenv mkdir $GEOCAM_DIR/virtualenv cd $GEOCAM_DIR/virtualenv virtualenv --no-site-packages geocamBayMaps source geocamBayMaps/bin/activate
+  sudo apt-get install python-virtualenv mkdir $GEOCAM_DIR/virtualenv cd $GEOCAM_DIR/virtualenv virtualenv --no-site-packages geocamResponderMaps source geocamResponderMaps/bin/activate

 After your sandbox is activated, package management tools such as ``easy_install`` and ``pip`` will install packages into your sandbox